-And if you’re still a newbie in SaaS and the feedback-driven approach of growing your product – first check out our comprehensive guide to the ABCs of customer feedback!
+And if you’re still a newbie in SaaS and the feedback-driven approach to growing your product – first check out our comprehensive guide to the ABCs of customer feedback!

 Why Use Video Capture For Feedback?

 Goodbye bottomless support tickets.
-Visual and voice feedback captureing is a much more efficient way for a customer to clearly communicate their issue.
+Visual and voice feedback capturing is a much more efficient way for a customer to clearly communicate their issue.

 First off, a video recording makes giving feedback quick and easy.
 While typing is time-consuming, video feedback takes just a few clicks.
-Plus techincal terminalogies can be a huge pain, using the right words is almost impossible, even for tech-savvy power users.
+Plus technical terminologies can be a huge pain, using the right words is almost impossible, even for tech-savvy power users.

 Visual feedback allows your customers to just click, record, and send!

-Thing is: a lot just doesn’t translate over an email.
-But by recording audio and video feedback, you can pick up on the customer’s tone, their behavior, or the urgency of their dilemma.
+The thing is: a lot just doesn’t translate over an email.
+But by recording audio and video feedback, you can pick up on the customer’s tone, behavior, or urgency of their dilemma.
 It’s also more personal and fun, which can go a long way in building customer relationships and customer loyalty!